Leica M10 vs Panasonic TS7

 It is notable that the M10 has a hotshoe, while the TS7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M10 and the TS7 are recent models that feature in their makers' current product line-up.
+Both the M10 and the TS7 are recent models that are part of the current product line-up.
 The M10 replaced the earlier Leica M Typ 262, while the TS7 followed on from the Panasonic TS6.
-Further information on the two cameras, as well as related accessories, can be found on the Leica and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what is the bottom line?
 Is the Leica M10 better than the Panasonic TS7 or vice versa?
 The listing below highlights the relative strengths of the two models.